survivejs/react-book/manuscript/07_implementing_dnd.md

 npm i react-addons-update --save
 ```

 It is possible to solve the lane to lane case using [splice](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/splice).
-First we `splice` out the source note, and then we `splice` it to the target lane.
+First, we `splice` out the source note, and then we `splice` it to the target lane.
 Again, `update` could work here, but I didn't see much point in that given `splice` is nice and simple.
 The code below illustrates a mutation based solution:

 **app/stores/LaneStore.js**